xiaoniuniu89/qinhang/knowledge/areas.md

 ## Teaching Locations

-Lessons are primarily offered as:
+Lessons are flexible and can take place at:

-1. **In-home tuition** - Teacher comes to your home (most common and preferred)
+1. **Student's home** - Teacher comes to you
-2. **Eden School of Music, Edenderry** - CC teaches here as well
+2. **Teacher's home** - Lessons at teacher's location

+There is **no preference** between these options - the location depends on:
+- What works best for scheduling
+- Day and time of the lesson
+- Student's location within the service area
+- Mutual convenience

+**Note**: Eden School of Music (Edenderry) is where CC teaches as part of their professional work, but private lessons are not offered there.

 ## Geographic Notes